A session of storytelling and magical adventures with Kent-based children's author Nicola Lewis. Age 3+

 A nostalgic coming-of-age tale, The Lost Past of Billy McQueen follows a young man drawn back to his native Ireland, on a quest to find out about the unexplained disappearance of his secret schoolboy sweetheart 30 years earlier.
 With host Graeme Bosley.

-Hot on the heels of her best-seller Unlawful Killings, Wendy Joseph KC skilfully reconstructs four courtroom dramas, drawing on her many years’ experience as a murder judge to ask if our justice system works, and if it has improved or not over the centuries.
+Hot on the heels of her best-seller Unlawful Killings, former Old Bailey murder judge Wendy Joseph KC skilfully reconstructs four courtroom dramas, drawing on her many years’ experience to ask if our justice system works.
 With host Marg Mayne.

 This event is sponsored by Tassells Solicitors